-- Three hundred and fifty years of Roman law and order had so completely tamed the fiery aborigines of the island that when the legions abandoned it, the complaint of Gildas, "the British Jeremiah," as Gibbon calls him, may have been literally true, when he declared that the Britons were no longer brave in war or faithful in peace.
+-Three hundred and fifty years of Roman law and order had completely tamed the fiery aborigines of the island.
+After the legions abandoned it, Gildas, "the British Jeremiah," as Gibbon calls him, declared that the Britons were no longer brave in war or faithful in peace.

 Certainly their condition was both precarious and perilous.
 On the north they were assailed by the Picts, on the northwest by the Scots,2 on the south and east by the Saxons.
 What was perhaps worst and most dangerous of all, they quarrelled among themselves over points of theological doctrine.

-They had, indeed, the love of liberty, but not the spirit of unity; and the consequence was, that their enemies, bursting in on all sides, cut them down, Bede says, as "reapers cut down ripe grain."
+They had, indeed, the love of liberty, but not the spirit of unity.
+The consequence was, that their enemies, bursting in on all sides, cut them down, says Bede, as "reapers cut down ripe grain."

-67. Letter to Aëtius. - At length the chief men of the country joined in a piteous and pusillanimous letter begging help from
+67. Letter to Aetius (443). - At length the chief men of the country joined in a piteous and pusillanimous letter begging help from Rome.
+It was addressed as follows: "To Aëtius,